 Summing Up

-Individuals who are denied love and care when they need it in childhood tend to develop an ambivalent-resistant attachment style as adults.
-They find it difficult to have happy and healthy relationships.
-They experience difficulty in establishing an emotional connection with their partner.
-With education, proper awareness, effort and commitment and professional support, an ambivalent-resistant attachment person can transition to a secure attachment style over time.
-It is possible to change how you approach a loving relationship and to achieve fulfillment and love for one another by working on yourself and working with the support of someone professional and skilled to guide you.
+Individuals who are denied love and care when they need it in childhood, as well as having argumentative parents tend to develop an ambivalent-resistant attachment style as adults.
+They find it difficult to develop happy and healthy relationships due to their reactivity.
+They can experience difficulty in establishing an emotional connection with their loving partner.
+However, with education, greater awareness, effort and commitment and professional support, an ambivalent-resistant attachment style can transition to a secure attachment style over time.